Ways to Respond When Your Child Says My Teacher Is Mean

 What does this support look like as our children grow older?
 What does a focus on connection and listening look like with pre-teens and teens?
 With younger kids, we may be able to do Special Time before school, or when they get home.
 This will help to fill their “emotional backpack” with connection before they launch into the day.

-For various reasons, this doesn't always seem to work so well with older kids.
+For various reasons, this doesn’t always seem to work so well with older kids.
 Instead (or as well) we need to notice points of connection and be prepared to put down our own agenda and go with their initiative.
 My friend says, “I pack her lunch.
-I didn't realise how important this was between us until recently.
-I mean, she's 14 now – she should be making her own lunch, shouldn’t she?
+I didn’t realize how important this was between us until recently.
+I mean, she’s 14 now – she should be making her own lunch, shouldn’t she?
 I get up early, though, and pack it for her.
 One day it came home practically uneaten.
 I was cranky and grumped at her and told her she could just buy it at the canteen from now on.
 And she got really, surprisingly upset.
-“You're my mum.
+“You’re my mum.
 Your job is to make my lunch.
-I want you to make my lunch,” she said, and I realised that lunch was a little point of connection between us through the day.
+I want you to make my lunch,” she said, and I realized that lunch was a little point of connection between us through the day.
 When she opened her lunch she was reminded I loved her.”

 Another father told me that the drive to school is something he has kept in their routine, even though his son could catch the bus to school.
+He says that sometimes they just ‘be together’ in the drive, in companionable silence.

 In general, he lets his son choose the music, and they’ll share that together.
 Often, his son will tell him all sorts of details about what musicians he likes, and why.
 In between, he’ll ask a question or ask his dad what he thinks about various things.
 The father says, too, that, “this is also a time when, very occasionally…I don’t want to “take over” that time with my own agendas…I can raise an issue we need to talk about.
 It seems to be a good, neutral time for us to raise things with one another.”